Mohana Cabral

-Mona Blasia "Mohana" Cabral (3 February 1929 – 11 September 1990), also known as Miss Mohana, was an Indian actress, singer, television producer, and dancer based in France.
+Mohana (born Mona Blasia Cabral; 3 February 1929 – 11 September 1990), also known as Miss Mohana, was an Indian actress, singer, television producer, and dancer based in France.
 She was known for her work in Hindi films, television, and tiatr productions.

 Early life

 Mona Blasia Cabral was born on 3 February 1929, in the village of Socorro, Goa, which was then a part of Portuguese India under the governance of the Portuguese Empire.
 Coming from a Christian family, she was the eldest among her two sisters and three brothers.
-Cabral's father had previously worked in British Ceylon but returned to Goa in the late 1930s, securing a position as a cashier at Hindustan Construction Company in Bombay.
+Cabral's father Robert Cabral had previously worked in British Ceylon but returned to Goa in the late 1930s, securing a position as a cashier at Hindustan Construction Company in Bombay.
 As a result, the family relocated to Bombay, with Cabral completing her primary education at a local school in Porvorim, Goa, and later continuing her studies at Victoria School in Mahim.

 Afterward, Cabral attended Convent of Jesus and Mary, a boarding school in Poona, where she completed her academic pursuits.
 It was during this time that she found employment as a telephone operator at Lever Brothers in Bombay.
 This particular occupation proved to be pivotal in shaping her future career in the Hindi film industry.
 As a telephone operator, Cabral frequently interacted with popular personalities of the era, including figures from the film industry.
 It is worth noting that during that period, telephone services did not offer direct connections, and operators played a crucial role in facilitating communication between individuals.

 Cabral was known for her passion for acting and singing since childhood.
 Writer Wilson Mazarello, in his literary work, acknowledged Cabral's beauty alongside her artistic abilities.
 During her education at Victoria School in Mahim, Cabral, together with her sister, actively participated in school concerts and annual gatherings, thereby cultivating their performance skills and fostering self-assurance.
 Cabral's breakthrough opportunity arrived when the emerging local playwright, A. F. Rodrigues, staged his tiatr production titled Opurbaechi Sun in Mahim.
 Recognizing their potential, Rodrigues personally invited Cabral and her sister Ophelia to participate, marking their official debut on the tiatr stage.
 The display of their abilities caught the attention of C. Alvares, a popular director within the Konkani theater scene.